zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 The publisher marshals form data from GET and POST requests.
 Simple form fields are made available as Python strings.
 Multiple fields such as form check boxes and multiple selection lists become sequences of strings.
-File upload fields are represented with 'FileUpload' objects.
-File upload objects behave like normal Python file objects and additionally have a 'filename' attribute which is the name of the file and a 'headers' attribute which is a dictionary of file upload headers.
+File upload fields are represented with **FileUpload** objects. **FileUpload** objects behave like normal Python file objects and additionally have a **filename** attribute which is the name of the file and a **headers** attribute which is a dictionary of file upload headers.

 The publisher also marshals arguments from CGI environment variables